 The board is active during the academic year, while classes are in session.
-Complaints filed when the board is not in session, or filed within a timeframe that does not allow them to be heard while the board is in session, will be referred to the dean of students for adjudication (see Conduct Hearing Procedures: Dean's Hearing).
+Complaints filed when the board is not in session, or filed within a timeframe that does not allow them to be heard while the board is in session, may be referred to the dean of students for adjudication by a Dean's Hearing or, at the discretion of the dean of students, postponed to the next session of the board.